-At June 30, 2016, Conquest had invested a cumulative total of \$6,238,223 on the Alexander Property, \$1,198,967 on Smith Lake and \$992,272 on King Bay.
+At September 30, 2016, Conquest had invested a cumulative total of \$6,241,392 on the Alexander Property, \$1,219,946 on Smith Lake and \$992,272 on King Bay.
 These values may not reflect the realizable value of the properties if they were offered for sale at this time.

-Due to current financial and market conditions Conquest has curtailed all Company-financed exploration but has continued property maintenance programs, including prospecting, petrographic studies and structural evaluation programs at its Smith Lake property.
+Due to current financial and market conditions Conquest has curtailed all Company-financed exploration but has continued property maintenance programs, including prospecting, petrographic studies and structural evaluation programs at its Smith Lake property where Conquest's exploration activities during the third quarter of 2016 identified a cluster of veins along a strike length of approximately seventy (70) metres, with nine (9) bedrock samples returning elevated gold values, including four (4) grab samples reporting over 10 grams of gold per tonne.